Resume Tips

 Place this section directly after your "Work Experience" section.

-Best for: Students, recent grads, career changers, tech professionals (developers, data analysts, UX designers), or anyone with several relevant side projects.
+Best for: Students, recent graduates, career changers, tech professionals (developers, data analysts, UX designers), or anyone with several relevant side projects.

 Why it works: It gives projects prominent, organized visibility, signaling they are a core part of your qualifications.